 - Building relationships with organizations.

 - STARC will be incorporated into the current housing support offered by WESN.
 St Paul’s Anglican Church Advocacy Office will also be incorporating STARC into their housing support program.
-West End Coal Harbour Community Poling Centre (WECHCPC) and the local MLA community office will be referring older adults (55 years of age or older) requesting housing support to WESN.
+West End Coal Harbour Community Policing Centre (WECHCPC) and the local MLA community office can refer older adults (55 years of age or older) requesting housing support to WESN.
 If the tenant is younger than 55 years of age, they will be referred to St Paul’s Anglican Church Advocacy Office.

 - The housing documentation and accompanying training workshop could be shared with and delivered to other organizations.
-WESN could also present on this project to other organizations.
+WESN could also do a presentation on this project to other organizations.